 Granite is an elegant material that will be a valuable addition to any kitchen.
 Made from volcanic material that lay under the earth’s surface, the magic of time has gifted granite with intricate patterns and designs and sometimes glitters.
 This is what makes them a favorite choice for high-end kitchen and bathroom countertops.

 Granite slabs are cut to size and the correct measurement is critical.
 Here are a few steps that you can take to ensure you measure your countertops correctly.

 What You Need Before Measuring

-Measuring may be intimidating for a non-math person.
-However, it is extremely important because granite on countertops are usually single pieces cut to size.
+Measuring granite countertops may be intimidating for a non-math person.
+However, it is extremely important because granite on countertops is usually single pieces cut to size.
 Measuring properly will also give you a very good visual of the cost especially if you are working with a tight budget.

 How to Measure for Granite Countertops

 The main goal of measuring is to get the total square footage of your countertops, islands, and backsplashes.
 Knowing the square footage total will tell you how much stone to order and an estimate of the cost.
 Here are the simple steps to get you going:

 While there are a lot of countertops that are rectangularly shaped, there is an abundance of other shapes and styles.
 These might be intimidating to measure.
 But don’t go scrambling for your old geometry textbooks just yet.
 There’s actually a way to get a measurement of shapes that are not plainly rectangular without having to get into too much math.

 One simple rule of thumb when measuring non-rectangular shaped countertops is to partition them into boxes.
 Take an L-shaped countertop for example.
 You can subdivide into two rectangular boxes.
 Once done, all you have to do is to measure the length and width of each box and then add them together.
 The result will be the total square area of the L-shaped surface.
 Remember that to convert the area from inches to square feet you just need to divide by 144.